taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"

-*translation: "I'm not happy about the Elders' decision either, but don't let those old farts kill your appetite."*
+*translation: "I'm not happy about the Elders' decision either, but don't let their farts kill your appetite."*

 No response from Asoka.
 Min loses her patience.